Sex Crimes Defense Lawyers in Fort Lauderdale

 Because of the complexities of Fort Lauderdale, FL, sex crimes cases, it is important that if you have been charged, you retain legal counsel right away.
 Building a sex crime defense takes careful and thoughtful planning, which requires a significant amount of time.
 At Hager & Schwartz, P.A., we are ready to get to work for you.
 Our Fort Lauderdale sex crimes defense lawyers are former prosecutors who know how the other side builds their cases.
 We can use our knowledge, skills, and resources to your advantage as we work diligently toward a favorable result on your behalf.

 To defend against sex crimes allegations in Broward County, choose our Fort Lauderdale sex crimes attorneys by calling (954) 840-8713 or submitting an online contact form.
-Your initial consultation is free.
+Your initial consultation is immediate.

 What Is a Sex Crime?